cal-itp/calitp-py/README.md

 Releasing should follow this pattern:

 * bump version number in `calitp/__init__.py`.
+* create a pre-release by selecting the `pre-release` button at the bottom of the page. the tag should be `v{VERSION}pre`, e.g. `v0.0.1pre`.
+Verify the test release action worked, and that the pre-release was published to test.pypi.org
-* create a pre-release, and verify the test release action worked.
+* if the pre-release was successful, create a release, and verify the release action worked.
 The tag should be `v{VERSION}`, e.g. `v0.0.1`.
-* edit release, and uncheck the pre-release box.

 ## Develop an Image for Jupyterhub